 When debating whether to obtain replacement coverage or actual cash value, policyholders need to understand the difference between these types of coverage.
 Replacement policies are based on the cost to replace your home and the personal property within the residence based on current costs and new materials.
 By contrast, actual cash value (ACV) corresponds with the value of your home.
 The short-hand method for determining this amount is the replacement cost less depreciation value.

-When should my coverage be reviewed to determine whether my coverage needs modification?
+When should your coverage be reviewed to determine whether your coverage needs modification?

 Generally, you should review your policy anytime it comes up for renewal because regular changes in your situation, market conditions, building costs and liability exposure might justify adjusting policy limits, covered hazards and/or other terms or conditions.
 Some specific situations that justify re-evaluation of your homeowners’ coverage include the following:

 - An individual moves in or out of your home.

 - The home is significantly remodeled or renovated.